 Plant pigments can do some crazy things

 But, Neti’s orange, seen above in a photo courtesy of Queensland Health, looks like it started out as a straightforward orange color.
 The type of orange was never identified, but I’m theorizing that it may have some overlap with a Tarocco blood orange, which contains anthocyanins, but doesn’t have the intense look of a Moro blood orange.
 It’s a relatively normal-looking orange.

 During cold storage, the anthocyanin content in a Tarocco orange can increase significantly.
 The orange may look simply orange, with perhaps a rosy blush, but the anthocyanins are very much present.

 Anthocyanins are master color changers—in alkaline environments they turn shades of blue and green.
 (For a fun demonstration of that color change try this kitchen science experiment.)
 They also can react with metals to form unexpected colors.
 That is what happened in Neti’s kitchen.

 A freshly sharpened knife

 Her husband had recently sharpened the knife she used to cut the orange, which led analysts at Queensland Health to believe that metal particles still on the knife reacted with the anthocyanins and created that inky stain.
 Indeed, when they treated some of the still-orange areas with iron, they were able to recreate the purple discoloration.
 Verdict: traces of metals reacted with naturally occurring anthocyanin pigments.

 And if you’re wondering about any risk from ingesting the tiny bits of metal from the freshly sharpened knife, scientist Kimberley R. Miner, whose specialties include toxicology, says not to worry.
 While too much iron can be harmful, you’re unlikely to take in a problematic amount from standard sharpening of a normal metal knife.
 Miner said she would be more concerned about ingesting plastic or other compounds from a coated knife.

 Don’t plan your next party trick just yet

-But before you get some oranges, sharpen your knives and promise your family you can turn an orange purple, some more context: this was a rare event, impacted by the type of orange, the orange’s storage time and environment, and the type of knife.
+But don’t get some oranges, sharpen your knives and promise your family you can turn an orange purple just yet.
+This was a rare event, impacted by the type of orange, the orange’s storage time and environment, and the type of knife.
 You probably won’t be able to replicate Neti’s experience.